Lecture descriptions for the 2021-2023 season.

-Continuing with his unique sense of eco-tainment, Sanibel author Charles Sobczak will continue to offer three fascinating power point presentations for territory 2021-2023 seasons.
+Continuing with his unique sense of eco-tainment, Sanibel author Charles Sobczak will continue to offer four fascinating power point presentations for the 2023-2024 seasons.
 Combining well researched information along with his quirky sense of humor all of his presentations are a joy for nature lovers of all ages.
 Awarded “The Best Environmental Speaker in Southwest Florida” by Florida Weekly in July of 2020, Sobczak is looking forward to returning to the lecture circuit after a lengthy hiatus following the coronavirus pandemic of 2020-21.
 Whether it’s a library, an environmental organization or a neighborhood annual meeting you will not be disappointed with any of the following offerings.
-Please contact Indigo Press at livingsanibel@gmail.com or calling them at 239-472-8162 for additional information and booking availability.
+Please contact Indigo Press at livingsanibel@gmail.com or calling them at 239-850-0710 for additional information and booking availability.

 The Changing Face of Nature